-Bonus and commission payments are made using an Amount type Addition Before Tax.
+Bonus or commission payments earned over a quarter or year are paid as a lump sum using an Amount type Addition Before Tax.

 Manual Calculation transaction calculates the marginal tax.